BEFORE YOU LEAVE THE USA

 Is food included in the bursar payment?

 Yes.
-Your food is included in your room and board payment but you will need money to eat in restaurants or tapas bars.
+Your food is included in your room and board payment but you will need money to eat in cafes and if you travel out of Salamanca.

 How does the internet access work?
 Is there wireless?